-We use reusable plastic containers to send our DOCs to To accommodate the needs of packaging materials, our customers around Indonesia.
-Returned containers are subsidiary in Indonesia produces woven plastic bags for our sterilized before being reused for the next batch to ensure feed production.
-These bags are then reused by farmers a high level of biosecurity.
-In Vietnam due to long distance to load manure and litter from the farm.
-Meanwhile, our transportation and to maintain high level biosecurity, we operations in Vietnam have already started sorting plastic use recyclable cardboard boxes.
-Customers are responsible and glass bottles for recycling by third parties.
-We are for their own transport in Myanmar and India, however we planning to implement a similar approach in other countries
+To accommodate the needs of packaging materials, our subsidiary in Indonesia produces woven plastic bags for our feed production.
+These bags are then reused by farmers to load manure and litter from the farm.
+Meanwhile, our operations in Vietnam have already started sorting plastic and glass bottles for recycling by third parties.
+We are planning to implement a similar approach in other countries as well.